rse/dotfiles/README.md

 - the [Vifm](https://vifm.info/) file manager
 - the [Git](https://git-scm.com/) version control system

-The intention is not an extensive feature configuration, but the bare minimum of an opinionated pre-configuration.
+The intention of these "dot-files" is not to be an extensive tool feature configuration, but to be the bare minimum of an opinionated tool standard configuration.

 Overview
 --------